ruslo/CGold/docs/tutorials/project.rst

 =========

-If you don't have or don't need support for one of the default languages you can set language explicitly by ``LANGUAGE`` sub-option.
+If you don't have or don't need support for one of the default languages you can set language explicitly after name of the project.
 This is how to setup C-only project:

 .. literalinclude:: /examples/project-examples/c-compiler/CMakeLists.txt